-Liquidity and Capital Resources
+Liquidity and Going Concern

-As of June 30, 2021, the Company had approximately \$0.7 million in its operating bank accounts and working capital of approximately \$0.9 million.
+As of June 30, 2022, the Company had \$19,320 in its operating bank accounts and a working capital deficit of \$341,712.
 In order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans (see Note 5).
-As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loans.
+As of June 30, 2022, \$300,000 of Working Capital Loans were outstanding.
+No Working Capital Loans were outstanding as of December 31, 2021.
+The Company plans to withdraw an additional \$206,730 from the Trust Account during the three months ended September 30, 2022 as reimbursement of income and franchise taxes paid during 2022 and 2021.

-The Company may raise additional capital through loans or additional investments from the Sponsor or its stockholders, officers, directors, or third parties.
+Until the consummation of a Business Combination, the Company will be using the funds not held in the Trust Account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the Business Combination.
+The Company expects that it will need to raise additional capital through loans or additional investments from the Sponsor or its stockholders, officers, directors, or third parties.
 The Company's officers and directors and the Sponsor may, but are not obligated to (except as described above), loan the Company funds, from time to time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
-Based on the foregoing, the Company believes it will have sufficient working capital and borrowing capacity from the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors to meet its needs through the earlier of the consummation of a Business Combination or at least one year from the date that the financial statements were issued.
+If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of its business plan, and reducing overhead expenses.
+The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern for a reasonable period of time, which is considered to be one year from the issuance date of the financial statements.